-One life changing experience that I’d like to share would be the initial stages when I had an opportunity to join Goalball for training.
+One life-changing experience that I’d like to share would be the initial stage when I had an opportunity to join Goalball for training.
 A simple training that changed my life.
 Goalball is played by people who are visually impaired and the aim of the game is to defend your goal while the opponent throws the ball.
 There was a moment during the training I scored and removed my eye-shades only to realise the significance of that action.
-At that very moment everything made sense to me on what I needed to do and achieve.
+At that very moment, everything made sense to me on what I needed to do and achieve.

 I have noticed a significant change in the para-sport scene since 2015.
-There has been much more media attention and government initiatives since 2015.
-There is still a long way to go but it is definitely right step forward.
-What drives me to keep advocating for this movement is the athletes that sacrifice so much behind the scenes.
+There have been much more media attention and government initiatives since 2015.
+There is still a long way to go, but it is definitely the right step forward.
+What drives me to keep advocating for this movement are the athletes who sacrifice so much behind the scenes.
 The potential of what we can achieve as a nation in the disability scene.
 If we don’t attempt to make the change now, then when?
 These are the things that keep me driven.

-I have had many people telling me that they did not know para-sports exist.
+I have had many people telling me that they did not know Para-Sports exist.
 A simple example would be how many of us would be able to guide a blind man across the road with confidence?
-This is why para-sports is a perfect tool to raise awareness for the disability scene in Singapore.
+This is why Para-Sports is a perfect tool to raise awareness for the disability scene in Singapore.
 The only disability to me is ignorance.
 Hence, I would say discrimination is a very strong word.
-More like misunderstood due to the lack of education and awareness.
+More like misunderstanding due to the lack of education and awareness.